tskit-dev/tskit/docs/metadata.rst

 long-form names, descriptions
 and validations such as min/max or regex matching for strings.
 See :ref:`sec_metadata_example` below.
 Names and descriptions can assist downstream users in understanding and using the metadata.
-It is best practise to populate these fields if your files will be used by any third-party, or if you wish to remember what they were some time after making the file!
+It is best practice to populate these fields if your files will be used by any third-party, or if you wish to remember what they were some time after making the file!